mcttn22/school-project/README.md

 # Year 13 Computer Science Programming Project
 ## About
-This project focuses on image recognition, by creating Artificial Neural Networks from scratch and applying them to problems, such as recognising letters from images.
+This project focuses on image recognition, by creating Artificial Neural Networks from scratch and applying them to problems, such as recognising numbers from images.

 ## Run
 Run with 'python3 school_project'